Your Real Estate Tax Burden May Be Reduced, If You Meet Certain Qualifications

 Fairfax County provides real estate tax relief and car tax relief to citizens who are either 65 or older, or permanently and totally disabled, and meet the income and asset eligibility requirements.

 Qualified taxpayers may also be eligible for tax relief for renters.

 In order to qualify for this exemption, the military veteran must be rated by the U.S. Department of Veterans Affairs or its successor agency to have a 100% service-connected, permanent, and total disability and must occupy the property as his or her principal residence.

-If you are a surviving spouse of a military veteran who has been killed in action, your principal residence may be eligible for an exemption of your real estate taxes on your home and up to one acre in Virginia.
+If you are a surviving spouse of a member of the U.S. Armed Forces who has been killed in action, your principal residence may be eligible for an exemption of your real estate taxes on your home and up to one acre in Virginia.
 You are not eligible for this tax exemption if you have remarried.

 Property Exempt by State Law

 The Code of Virginia, Title 58.1, Chapter 36, outlines property that is exempt from taxation.

 Property exempt by classification and by designation includes "property used by its owner for religious, charitable, patriotic, historical, benevolent, cultural, or public park and playground purposes, as may be provided by classification or designation by an ordinance adopted by the local governing body and subject to such restrictions and conditions as provided by general law." -Constitution of Virginia, Article X, Section 6 (a) (6)

 See the Code of Virginia, Title 58.1, Chapter 36, for a list of exempt property classes and a list of exempt organizations, corporations and associations.